 Tax and Other Considerations

-Receiving funds from an ADB can impact your eligibility for Medicaid or other public assistance services.
+Receiving funds from an ADB can affect your eligibility for Medicaid or other public assistance services.
 And benefits—though intended to qualify as a “death benefit” under IRS code (and therefore not be taxable)—may or may not have federal and state tax consequences.
 This depends in part on certain factors, including your life expectancy, the amount of “qualified” expenses you’ve incurred (such as qualified long-term care expenses), and the amount of benefits received.

-Because federal and state tax laws are subject to change, and tax laws related to accelerated benefits are complex, consult a tax advisor before exercising benefits.
+Because federal and state tax laws are subject to change and tax laws related to accelerated benefits are complex, consult a tax advisor before exercising benefits.